50shadesofgwei/50shadesofgwei/README.md

 ### Hello, I'm Jonathan 👋

 ## About Me
 I'm a backend software engineer with a passion for working on complex technologies, currently focused on the Ethereum stack and programmatic trading.
-I'm based out of England (note: this changes a lot but is accurate as of time of writing), I'm fluent in Spanish and am learning Russian, and outside of tech I'm a competitive chess player and play both the guitar and piano.
+I'm based out of Portugal (note: this changes a lot but is accurate as of time of writing), I'm fluent in Spanish and am learning Russian, and outside of tech I'm a competitive chess player and play both the guitar and piano.

 ### 🛠️ Tools and Technologies
 - **Programming Languages**: Rust, TypeScript, Python